Syntax3rror404/LIFVR-Docs/character.md

 <img src="./images/DefaultCrouchConfig.png" style="width: 100%;">

+> [!WARNING]
-> **_NOTE:_** Changes in the crouch config will affect the physical behavior of the character, because everything is physics based.
+> Changes in the crouch config will affect the physical behavior of the character, because everything is physics based.
 E.g. leaning more backwards with the pelvis position can lead the character to jump more in the forward direction.
 So you can try customizations, but it's recommendet to always have the original **DA_DefaultCrouchConfig** as backup.

 **Settings**